-LDR: The best online games to play with your long-distance partner
+LDR: The best online co-op games to play with your long-distance partner

 A new era of online dating

 Hello, dear couples.
-Happy conditional MCO—we can go back to work, but we certainly can't pay bae a visit yet.
+Happy conditional MCO (2.0)—cases are soaring like never before (what are we—Americans?
+Honestly.) so face time with bae is out of the question.
 First of all, I sympathise entirely—not being able to be with your lad or lass in such difficult times is certainly a bummer.
 I’ve been doing long distance for a long while now and while chattering on the phone is nice, it’s easy to miss the little things like going on dates and cooking together.

 However, what if I told you it didn’t have to be this way?
 Let me introduce you to online dating like never before; it's 100% effective because you’re already dating.
 Playing games online is a great way to bond and spend a little quality time together from afar, and you don't even have to be good at games to enjoy it (just take it from me)!